spotinst/terraform-provider-spotinst/docs/resources/elastigroup_aws.md

 * `statistic` - (Optional, Default: `"average"`) String, the metric statistics to return.
 For information about specific statistics go to [Statistics](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/index.html?CHAP_TerminologyandKeyConcepts.html#Statistic) in the Amazon CloudWatch Developer Guide.
 * `unit` - (Required) String, tThe unit for the alarm's associated metric.
 Valid values: `"percent`, `"seconds"`, `"microseconds"`, `"milliseconds"`, `"bytes"`, `"kilobytes"`, `"megabytes"`, `"gigabytes"`, `"terabytes"`, `"bits"`, `"kilobits"`, `"megabits"`, `"gigabits"`, `"terabits"`, `"count"`, `"bytes/second"`, `"kilobytes/second"`, `"megabytes/second"`, `"gigabytes/second"`, `"terabytes/second"`, `"bits/second"`, `"kilobits/second"`, `"megabits/second"`, `"gigabits/second"`, `"terabits/second"`, `"count/second"`, `"none"`.
 * `namespace` - (Required) String, the namespace for the alarm's associated metric.
+* `period` - (Optional, Default: `300`) The granularity, in seconds, of the returned datapoints.
+Period must be at least 60 seconds and must be a multiple of 60.
+* `evaluation_periods` - (Optional, Default: `1`) The number of periods over which data is compared to the specified threshold.
 * `cooldown` - (Optional, Default: `300`) Integer the amount of time, in seconds, after a scaling activity completes and before the next scaling activity can start.
 If this parameter is not specified, the default cooldown period for the group applies.
 * `source` - (Optional) String, the source of the metric.
 Valid values: `"cloudWatch"`, `"spectrum"`.
 * `dimensions` - (Optional) A list of dimensions describing qualities of the metric.